Modifying template files

 - Find the template you'd like to edit from the plugin's template folder.

-- Make a folder in your child theme (if it's not there already) called affiliatewp and then make another folder called templates and copy the template from the plugin into it.
+- Make a folder in your child theme (if it's not there already) called affiliatewp and copy the template from the plugin into it.

 - Modify the template file to your liking and upload the new folder, along with the template files inside it, to your website.